Danny Ongais: IndyCar

-After a 9-year hiatus from racing, Ongais was asked by John Menard to fill in for Scott Brayton who was killed during Friday Practice for the 1996 Indianapolis 500.
+After a nine-year hiatus from racing, Ongais was asked by John Menard to fill in for Scott Brayton who was killed during Friday Practice for the 1996 Indianapolis 500.
 Under qualifying rules he had to start 33rd.
 He was the oldest driver to compete in that field, at age 54.
-Ongais finished 7th, having the best car early in the race.
-He ran his last Indy Car race the next year, in the Indy 200 at Walt Disney World, with Chitwood Motorsports, where he finished 13th.
+Ongais finished seventh, having the best car early in the race.
+He ran his last Indy Car race the next year, in the Indy 200 at Walt Disney World, with Chitwood Motorsports, where he finished thirteenth.
 In 1998 he attempted to qualify for the Indianapolis 500 with Team Pelfrey but was unable to do so when he suffered a concussion after a crash.